A Cure For Frugal Fatigue

 Okay.
 Rant over.

 But staying with words a bit longer, I recently learned two new terms that are wonderfully useful when it comes to concisely explaining complex modern conditions.
 The first is "scope creep."
 This is when a project, bit by bit, using rationale after rationale, just gets bigger.
 Think about doing a kitchen renovation that begins at $20,000 and finishes at $40,000.
-Or an iPod that needs a protective case, new earbuds, and an open-ended account at iTunes.
+Or an iPhone that needs a protective case, new earbuds, and an open-ended account at iCloud.
 Scope creep.

 The second is "frugal fatigue."
 I don't think I need to explain that to most of us.
 After this past year of continuing economic troubles that are making so many families, individuals, companies and communities just worn out, as we enter the holiday season we could use a antidote for frugal fatigue.
 The kitchen is a good place to start.